Published on Jun 18, 2018 and last reviewed on Jul 20, 2020 - 5 min read

 The treatment depends on the condition that is causing the yellow discoloration.

 In some cases, supportive care at home with watching is all that is needed.
-Whereas, in case of anemia, blood transfusion is the protocol.
-In case of infectious reasons, antibiotics will be prescribed.
-In obstructive jaundice, a surgery will be necessary.
+Whereas, in the case of anemia, blood transfusion is the protocol.
+In the case of infectious reasons, antibiotics will be prescribed.
+In obstructive jaundice, surgery will be necessary.

-For more information consult a jaundice specialist online -->https://www.icliniq.com/ask-a-doctor-online/medical-gastroenterologist/jaundice
+For more information on jaundice, consult a gastroenterologist online now!

 Jaundice is caused when the liver is unable to breakdown old red blood cells properly and metabolize bilirubin, which is a byproduct.
 Jaundice is a symptom seen in many conditions like alcoholism, liver cancer, thalassemia, cirrhosis of the liver, gallstones, hepatitis, pancreatic cancer, sickle cell anemia, yellow fever, Paracetamol overdose, and Rh factor incompatibility.